 - It is imperative that you check the rules of origin on the trade agreement to make sure that you are compliant.
-These can be found in the UK's trade agreements on GOV.UK - If your products are entering NI in free circulation, then you will need to check the appropriate preference under the EU free trade agreements and preference programs - See the 'Can you claim preferential tariffs as a result of EU-UK Trade and Cooperation Agreement for GB to NI movements?' section of the Tariffs on goods movements into NI guide on NICTA for more support. - Claiming preferential origin incorrectly on a customs form could lead to fines and penalties - If you are claiming preference (a tariff benefit under a trade agreement), populate the Country of Preferential Origin field (a country that is part of the trade agreement which the goods are claiming origin for to access the tariff benefit) instead of the Country of Origin - 7.
-Preference is a three-digit code that should be completed where the goods are entering a free circulation regime (including end-use), or where a claim to Tariff preference or quotas is established upon entry to the customs procedure - It indicates whether a reduction in, or relief from import duty applies.
+These can be found in the UK's trade agreements on GOV.UK - If your products are entering NI in free circulation, then you will need to check the appropriate preference under the EU free trade agreements and preference programs

+See the 'Can you claim preferential tariffs as a result of EU-UK Trade and Cooperation Agreement for GB to NI movements?' section of the Tariffs on goods movements into NI guide on NICTA for more support.

+- Claiming preferential origin incorrectly on a customs form could lead to fines and penalties - If you are claiming preference (a tariff benefit under a trade agreement), populate the Country of Preferential Origin field (a country that is part of the trade agreement which the goods are claiming origin for to access the tariff benefit) instead of the Country of Origin - 9.
+Preference is a 3-digit code that should be completed where the goods are entering a free circulation regime (including end-use), or where a claim to Tariff preference or quotas is established upon entry to the customs procedure

+It indicates whether a reduction in, or relief from import duty applies.
 This includes specific duties and other equivalent charges applicable to Common Agricultural Policy (CAP) goods.

 For goods imported from RoW excluding EU into NI and declared with Additional Information Code 'NIIMP', the declaration will be validated against both the UK Integrated Online Tariff and the Northern Ireland Online Tariff.
 In a limited number of cases the preference code requirements will not match in both tariffs.
-In such cases refer to GOV.UK (EUPRF guidance) and GOV.UK (Appendix 4B) for further completion instructions.
+In such cases refer to the EUPRF guidance and Additional Information (AI) Statement Codes (Appendix 4B) on GOV.UK for further completion instructions.

-8. When moving certain chemicals, the eight-digit CUS Code is added to identify the chemical
+10. When moving certain chemicals, the eight-digit CUS Code is added to identify the chemical

-Review the Search by Chemical function on the Northern Ireland Online Tariff (see GOV.UK) to look up the appropriate CUS Code.
+Review the Search by Chemical function on the Northern Ireland Online Tariff on GOV.UK to look up the appropriate CUS code.

-You will be required to populate the NI Additional Information Codes field and declare if you are claiming an option to reduce the duty you pay
+11. You will be required to populate the NI Additional Information Codes field and declare if you are claiming an option to reduce the duty you pay

-Consult Appendix 4B on GOV.UK for a description and usage of codes and then select from the following options:
+Consult Additional Information (AI) Statement Codes (Appendix 4B) on GOV.UK for a description and usage of codes and then select from the following options:

-• 'Goods are 'NOT at risk' (NIREM)'
+'Goods are 'NOT at risk' (NIREM)'

-You can select this option if you are authorised under the UKIMS and you can identify that your goods are 'not at risk' (see GOV.UK for further details).
+You can select this option if you are authorised under the UKIMS and you can identify that your goods are 'not at risk' (see GOV.UK).

-- 'Within subsidy limit and claiming a customs duty waiver (NIAID)' - If you choose this option, in conjunction with 'NIDOM' in the field Goods domestic status, then the applicable duty will be offset against your customs duty waiver allowance - If 'NIIMP' is selected as the status of the goods, then the difference between the EU and UK tariff will be the amount of duty that is offset against the customs duty waiver allowance - 'Preference under the TCA', the Trade and Cooperation Agreement (TCA) established between the EU and the UK sets out preferential arrangements - 'None of the above' indicates that goods are at risk of moving to the EU and attract duty
+- 'Within subsidy limit and claiming a customs duty waiver (NIAID)' - If you choose this option, in conjunction with 'NIDOM' in the field Goods domestic status, then the applicable duty will be offset against your customs duty waiver allowance - If 'NIIMP' is selected as the status of the goods, then the difference between the EU and UK tariff will be the amount of duty that is offset against the customs duty waiver allowance - 'Preference under the TCA' the Trade and Cooperation Agreement (TCA) established between the EU and the UK sets out preferential arrangements - 'None of the above' indicates that goods are 'at risk' of moving to the EU and attract duty